 Do you take antibiotics for granted?
 Many of us do.
-After all, these drugs have been saving lives for decades, servings as magic bullets against deadly infections such as pneumonia, gangrene or blood poisoning since the middle of the 20th century.
+After all, these drugs have been saving lives for decades, serving as magic bullets against deadly infections such as pneumonia, gangrene or blood poisoning since the middle of the 20th century.

 Unfortunately, the bacteria that cause infections have been evolving and many have developed resistance to common antibiotics.
 Some have even become resistant to our strongest drugs.
 Are these superbugs about to reverse the achievements of modern medicine?

-Guests: Vance Fowler, MD, is Professor of Medicine in the Department of Medicine and Professor of Molecular Genetics and Microbiology in the Division of Infectious Diseases at Duke University School of Medicine.
+Vance Fowler, MD, is Professor of Medicine in the Department of Medicine and Professor of Molecular Genetics and Microbiology in the Division of Infectious Diseases at Duke University School of Medicine.

 Didier Pittet, MD, MS, is Director of the Infection Control Programme at the University of Geneva Hospitals and Faculty of Medicine.
 He directs the World Health Organization Collaborating Centre on Patient Safety and is external programme lead of the WHO First Global Patient Safety Challenge: Clean Care Is Safer Care.
-The photo is of Professor Pittet.

 Tuan Dam is CEO and founder of Cleanint Technologies, a company that makes devices to disinfect pens, stethoscopes and remote control devices.